TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/memory_configurator.md

 When "Automate MPU Setting" is not selected within the memory region, it results in the loss of the direct one-to-one mapping of the memory region to the MPU configuration view.
 In such cases, it is beneficial to provide users with a comprehensive overview of how the region is composed.

-This should encompass the following information:
+This should encompass the following information :

 1. Constituent Regions: Display all the individual regions added within the memory region section that collectively constitute this particular region.